-Your ballot is due to the Clerk's Office by TUESDAY, NOVEMBER 2, 2021, BY 7PM!
+Your ballot is due to the Clerk's Office by ELECTION DAY, Tuesday, November 2, 2021.

 All 2021 Boulder County Ballots will have 3 statewide ballot issues — Amendment 78, Proposition 119 and Proposition 120 (Boulder County Democratic Party — BCDP — recommendations, below).
 In addition, for the cities of Boulder, Lafayette, and Louisville, there are city council candidates and municipal ballot issues.
 For the city of Longmont, there are city council candidates, and for the town of Superior, there is one ballot issue.
 There are also School Board Director candidates for the Boulder Valley, Estes Park, St. Vrain Valley, and Thompson School Districts (all residents within a school district vote for all director candidates for their district).
 The town of Lyons has one ballot question, and the Hygiene Fire District has one ballot issue (no recommendations).
 All candidates listed below for city council and school board positions are registered Democrats who stepped up to run, but this list is not intended as an endorsement from the BCDP, unless otherwise indicated (*).

 Colorado elections are mail-in ballot, and your ballot will arrive sometime after October 8.
 In the meantime, if you haven't already, sign up for Ballot Track, here — a free service for Boulder County voters that can send you notifications by text message, phone call, or email when your mail ballot has been sent and received by the Boulder County Elections Division.
 Below you'll find candidate listings (not endorsements, unless indicated), and ballot recommendations from the Boulder County Democratic Party.

 BCDP recommends NO on AMENDMENT 78

 Transfers the power to appropriate custodial funds (state revenue not generated through taxes)

 from the state treasurer to the state legislature.